JobfullyAdmin/geekology/source/_posts/2013-01-24-developer-mind-reading-101.markdown

 Intrigue your candidates by mapping the job requirements to what they look for in a job.
 When you incorporate this into every piece of communication, your candidates will become a lot more enthusiastic and cooperative.
   </p>

-<h2>Getting to a successful hire</h2>
+<h3>Getting to a successful hire</h3>
   <p>
 These are the basic requirements developers have in their next job.
-Be sure you address 90%, if not all, of them.
+Be sure you address at least 90%, if not all, of them.
 To go beyond the basics, you need to also learn about each candidate’s unique situation.
 That’s where the more subjective requirements come into consideration.
 Additionally, knowing how your candidates rank their decision factors will be crucial during the negotiation.
 These will be in a future blog, “Developer Mind Reading 202.”
   </p>
   <br/>
   <p>